We make our goods with care.

 -

-Our soaps are then scented with either essential oils or phthalate-free fragrance oils, and colored with clays or sustainably-sourced mica.
+Scented with essential oils or phthalate-free fragrance oils, colored with clays or sustainably sourced mica.
+No palm oil, no parabens, no synthetic detergents.

 -